shwezr/LabelConnector/README.md

 # LabelConnector
+A Connector Tool for Nuke.
 Connect Nodes via label-matching.
 Super light-weight without callbacks.
+Uses simple ConnectorDots (Dot nodes named "Connector...") and node labels plus a handy UI to connect new nodes from anywhere in the DAG.

 ## Quick Manual

-**F9** - created new Connector Dot using a selected Dot (or any other node, then it creates new Dot).
-Alternatively, it will rename an existing selected Connector Dot alongside all dependend Nodes.

-**F8** - connects all label matches when mutliple nodes selected, not showing the Connector UI.
-Alternatively creates new connection with single empty labeled node selected, showing the Connector UI.
-With no selection, it will create a new PostageStamp/NoOp showing the Connector UI.
+**F9:**
+- **no ConnectorDot selected:** Creates new ConnectorDot
+- **ConnectorDot selected:** Renames ConnectorDot alongside all dependent Nodes.

+**F8:**
+- **\>= 1 selected nodes:**  Connects all label matches.
+No ConnectorUI is shown.
+- **1 selected node, no label:** Shows ConnectorUI.
+- **0 selected nodes:** Will create a new PostageStamp/NoOp, showing the ConnectorUI.

+**ctrl+F8:**
-**ctrl+F8** - when a single alrady labeled node is selected, this will force to make a new connection instead of connecting the existing label match.
+- **1 selected node, any label:** Will show the ConnectorUI instead of connecting the existing label match.

-Feel free to color your Connector Dots, these colors will then appear in the Connector UI.
+Feel free to color your ConnectorDots, these colors will then appear in the ConnectorUI.

 ## Example